Bareflank/hypervisor/bfunwind/README.md

 [ia64_cxx_abi](https://github.com/Bareflank/hypervisor/blob/master/bfunwind/src/ia64_cxx_abi.cpp)

-The \_\_UnwindRaiseException function saves the register state, and then uses the program counter (i.e. rip for Intel x86_64), and looks up the FDE assocaited with the PC.
+The \_\_Unwind\_RaiseException function saves the register state, and then uses the program counter (i.e. rip for Intel x86_64), and looks up the FDE assocaited with the PC.
 The FDEs are stored in the ".eh_frame" section in each ELF module.
 The following code is used to get the FDE:

 [eh_frame](https://github.com/Bareflank/hypervisor/blob/master/bfunwind/src/eh_frame.cpp)